emelocoton189/uxd-research-repo/case-studies/03-fda.md

 I supported the recommendation with:

-- Direct interview quotes
+- Direct interview quotes;

-- Workflow diagrams
+- Workflow diagrams;

-- Before-and-after task flows
+- Before-and-after task flows;

-- Evidence showing reduced cognitive load and fewer handoffs
+- Evidence showing reduced cognitive load and fewer handoffs.

 And _that’s_ when the tension peaked.